Stowe Story Labs Launch Fellow

 It was a joy to curate the Short Horror Film Programme for Fright-Ful Friday at Leap Castle, an annual event run by the Offline Film Festival in County Offaly.
 This sold out evening of all things spooky and fantastical took our large group, by bus, from outside the very hospitable Ormond Clubhouse, Emmet Square, Birr, and onward to Giltrap’s Pub in Kinnitty for prosecco and finger food.
 Then back on the bus for a moonlit journey to Leap Castle for the screening of the short horror films — well received by a lovely, enthusiastic audience.

 Horror has very different meanings for fans of the genre – from gothic to grotesque, psychological, visceral and even humour.
-For this programme, I attempted to include a variety of those emotive experiences, and am also proud to say that all the films are from talented men and women currently working in Irish film.
+For this programme, I attempted to include a variety of those emotive experiences, and am also proud to say that all the films are from talented filmmakers currently working in Irish film.
 There were 7 films in total.

 Written and directed by Rik Gordon.
 Rik has also written and directed Pigman and most recently, Pure Gold, doing well on the festival circuit.